-Did you know you can log in to the web vault using a secondary device instead of your master password?
-Logging in with a device is a passwordless approach to authentication, removing the need to enter your master password by sending authentication requests to any mobile device you're currently logged in to for approval.
+Did you know you can log in to Bitwarden using a secondary device instead of your master password?
+Logging in with a device is a passwordless approach to authentication, removing the need to enter your master password by sending authentication requests to any certain devices you're currently logged in to for approval.
 Learn about our zero-knowledge encryption implementation.

 To set up logging in with a device:

-Log in normally to the web vault at least once so that Bitwarden can recognize your browser.
+Log in normally to the initiating app (web vault, browser extension, desktop, or mobile app) at least once so that Bitwarden can recognize your device.

 Using Incognito mode or Private Browsing prevents Bitwarden from registering your browser, so you won't be able to log in with a device in a private browser window.

-On the mobile app, open the Settings tab and, in the Security section, turn on Approve login requests.
+On the approving app, open the Settings and, in the Account security or Security section, turn on Approve login requests.

-On the login screen of the web vault, enter your email address and select Continue.
+On the login screen of the initiating app, enter your email address and select Continue.
 Then, select the Log in with device option: